Prerequisites

 Rotate logs or time-based data

-Currently, the RenameObject API does not support renaming an entire prefix at once.
+The RenameObject API doesn’t support renaming an entire prefix at once.
 Use batch clients or pipeline logic to apply RenameObject per object for prefix-scale workflows.

 Support